WxBDM/PyNimbus/Contributing.md

 If you have a question pertaining to the usage of PyNimbus, do not open an issue or pull request.
 Rather, contact the project manager directly.
 Information can be found under "Contact".

+## How the repository is set up

+The master branch is the code that is the latest version (that is, published on PyPi).
+The development branch is the branch that all of the contributions get merged into before getting pushed to the latest version.
+Every other branch is a contributor's "workspace".
+Each contributor works in their own branch, and when they are ready to have their code reviewed, they'll issue a pull request and a project manager will review the code before merging it into the development branch.
+When a new version is ready to be released, the development branch will be merged into master.

 ## Important links for contributions

 Below are some important links that you may need while contributing to the project.